 Get details to participate in Kusske Design Initiative events such as the bi-weekly Exchange, KDI Lecture & Dialogue, Burst, and Vista on the University of Minnesota's central events calendar.

-The bi-weekly KDI Exchange invites participants to consider intersections of varied design motivations, disciplines, and methods through impromptu, collective dialogue.
-The conversational approach encourages students, faculty, and staff across the College of Design to get to know one another and build an increasingly interconnected community.
-By having an opportunity to compare views, vocabularies, and values, participants in the Exchange can broaden their perspectives on design and find opportunities for collaborative learning and creativity.
+The bi-weekly KDI Exchange invites participants to consider design motivations, disciplines, methods, and solutions through impromptu, collective dialogue.
+Exchange conversations encourage students, faculty, and staff across the College of Design to get to know one another and build an increasingly interconnected community.
+Guests from beyond the college also participate, comparing views, values, and vocabularies.
+Through the dialogue, participants broaden their perspectives on design and find opportunities for collaborative learning and creativity.
 Typically, multiple conversation partners start an Exchange with provocative statements from their differing perspectives.
 A rich conversation unfolds as participants chime into the Zoom call, sharing ideas, experiences, and references for further inquiry.

 Do you have an idea for a great Exchange topic?
 Want to co-lead an Exchange session?
 Submit your suggestions.